 Hello.
 Are you now working from home until further notice?
-Has the school been shut down?
-Either way, we’re all padding about at home in slippers and dressing gowns trying to answer emails and not lose our minds and it’s impossible to keep anything tidy and honestly where *has* all the loo roll gone?
+Are your kids off school?
+Either way, we’re all padding about at home in slippers and dressing gowns trying to answer emails and not lose our minds and it’s impossible to keep anything tidy and honestly what even day is it?

 Here’s a thing we’re doing that might help: most mornings at 10am during the school shut down*, we’re going to be running our famous Write A Novel In 60 Minutes on Crowdcast.